mbaze/Z80-Bits/iterative-fixed-point-division.md

 rra
 ```

-The `%11111110` mask is used because it clears the least significant bit and resets the carry flag.
+The `%11111110` mask is used because it clears the least significant bit and resets the carry flag,
+ensuring that subsequent `rra` instructions behave like chained logical shifts, which would otherwise
-On the Z80, this allows the use of fast `rra` instructions instead of a pair of slower `srl a` operations.
+require slower `srl a` operations.

 ## Divisors of the form 2^N + 1